-Sometimes it might just mean getting the word out to supporters and roping them in for a few hours’ effort.
-At other times it might mean a proper and more formal recruitment process for a new staff member.
+Sometimes an informal process, such as calling on supporters for a few hours' worth of effort, might suffice.
+At other times, it might mean a more formal recruitment process for a new staff member.

 Either way, your charity will need two things before it recruits – a solid recruitment policy and a staff or volunteer management policy.